 4. Make Annotating FUN!

 Annotating isn’t always the most engaging activity so mix it up by by allowing them to react to the text in different ways.
 First start with the most basic annotation marks until they get the hang of close reading.
 Then offer them other ways to annotate the text.
 Maybe they could put their annotations with sticky arrows, or stickers to show how they are relating to the text.
 Check out the picture below to see annotation options to use to have students interact with the text.
-I’ve also included them in the free download at the end of this post.
+I’ve also included them in the free download (Click here).

 5. Don’t Close Read EVERY Passage